Stockton–Los Angeles Road: Kern River gold rush

-The route of the Stockton–Los Angeles Road
+Route

-The route began at Stockton leaving the city toward the southeast toward the foothills of the Sierras to avoid the marshes called "tules" and the often flooded lowlands or lakes along the course of the San Joaquin River and the lower reaches of its tributaries.
+The route began at Stockton, leaving the city toward the southeast toward the foothills of the Sierras to avoid the marshes called "tules" and the often-flooded lowlands or lakes along the course of the San Joaquin River and the lower reaches of its tributaries.
 Due to competing ferry crossings and bridges, or the condition of the roads, different roads roughly paralleling the route would be taken.
 One of these was the old French Camp Road, which was better drained than the Mariposa Road during the rainy season.
 The route from Stockton crossed San Joaquin County to Dry Creek (now Lone Tree Creek) about two miles north-northeast of modern Escalon then on to the crossings of the Stanislaus River either at Heath & Emory's Ferry up river from modern Oakdale or at Taylor's Ferry Crossing in Oakdale or further down river at Islips Ferry.

 The route then continued southeast to the Tuolumne River crossings at either Dickinson's Ferry, the principal ferry on the route, near modern Waterford, California or at Davis's Ferry, 2 mi down the river from Dickinson's Ferry.

 From Dickinson's Ferry there is mileage data compiled by the Prairie Traveler Itinerary.
 The route reached the Merced River, upriver from Snelling, after 18.87 mi.
 The three main crossings of the Merced River were located within 2 mi downstream from Merced Falls, a set of rapids on the Merced River 6 mi east of Snelling.
 These ferries were Young's Ferry, Belt's Ferry, (later Murray's Ferry), and Phillips' Ferry.
 Phillips's Ferry was the place farthest east, upriver, where the Mariposa and Merced County boundary line crossed the Merced River; Murray's was only a short distance below Phillips's; but above Young's.
 Here the route had reached the edge of the eastern foothills and now it followed them southward, because such a route was nearer the mines and the river crossings were much easier than in the level plains below, that were more difficult to travel especially in wet weather and during the spring floods.